norok/climatizr-v2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 This is an experiment on porting the original [Climatizr](https://github.com/norok/climatizr) to Angular 4+.
-Almost everything was remade from scratch and there's some space to make things better so stay tuned for updated.
+Almost everything was remade from scratch and there's some space to make things better so stay tuned for updates.
 It is now updated with a more than one favorites system that stores data in your LocalStorage instead of cookies.

 Feel free to use, give some feedback and fork it =)